Subscribe To This Site

 Here is a guest article giving some tips on how to make your truck a greener truck.

 We all know how damaging transportation is for the environment.
 Yet it is a necessary part of life.
 Green transportation ideas can help you cut the carbon emissions from your vehicle.
-Have a look at these simple green haulage ideas and see if there is anything you can do to make your truck a (relatively) green truck!
+Have a look at these simple eco-friendly haulage ideas and see if there is anything you can do to make your truck a (relatively) green truck!

 Guest article thanks to Judy of www.truckchamp.com

 Face it, even if you don't especially want to own a truck yourself, you can't help but look at them a little enviously when you see a nice one, or certainly when you need something hauled.
-Unfortunately, a lot of people have negative thoughts when it comes to trucks, especially about the gas consumption or air pollution.
-But trucks will always be on the road, for work, personal, and leisure uses.

 These are five simple things that you can do as a truck owner to help squelch the bad reputation trucks have gotten recently.
 Not only will these steps help our environment, but many of them will also help you save money - and that's a great benefit to being green!

-1. Avoid letting your vehicle idle
+Avoid letting your vehicle idle

 Save fuel and save the environment.
 If you're in slow moving traffic, or at a stop light, you can't help but let your car idle.
 But other times, turn off the ignition if you will be idling more than 10 seconds.
 Restarting your truck (or car) does not actually burn more fuel than letting it idle - this is a myth.
-Just 10 seconds of idling will waste more gas than restarting your engine.
-And, it's of utmost importance to our environment; idling trucks and cars emit CO2, the heat-trapping gas that contributes to global warming.
-Who needs that?

-2. Carpool if you can
+Carpool if you can

-The more vehicles on the road, the more carbon dioxide is in the air.
 One way to cut down on that, and to help commuters save money, is to carpool.
 With the wide-reach of social networks, such as Facebook and Twitter, you can get your message out to many potential carpool buddies at one time.
 In addition, there are websites dedicated to help connect people for the purpose of carpooling.
 Simply google the word "Carpool" and you will find several websites that will include your region.
-You may even consider starting a Carpool Buddy organization at your place of work.
-With proper permission to do this, meet interested parties and briefly cover the advantages of carpooling, and how you can help match up riders.

-3. Recycle used tires
+Recycle used tires

 Don't let your old tires end up in a landfill or tire graveyard!
 When you purchase your replacement tires, a reputable business will recycle the old tires for you (note: some places charge a small fee for this!)